Creating coloured hyperlinks in an index in a PDF file

 1. Use a macro in Word to change the colour of locators in the index

-2. Generate the PDF using Adobe Acrobat
+2. Generate the PDF file using Adobe Acrobat

 3. Use Sonar Bookends Activate to create the hyperlinks.